 - Every School a Good School: the Way Forward for Special Educational Needs and Inclusion;

-- Expansion of the Independent Counselling Service for post-primary schools;
+- Expansion of the Independent Counselling Service;

 - Review of Irish Medium Education;

 - Schools for the Future: A Policy for Sustainable Schools;

 - School circular on The Education of Children and Young People from the Traveller Community.

 Other important policies include 'Equal Opportunities for Teachers in Schools' www.deni.gov.uk/microsoft_word_-_tnc_2009-2_teachers_equal_opportunities_policy_amended_version.pdf PDF 82 KB